About Us

 Christi Dudzik, Paddy and Viggo, Healing Paws 2018

-President and owner of Healing Paws.
-She received her bachelor's degree in Secondary Education - Psychology and Social Studies from Clemson University in 1979 and her Master's degree in Counseling and certification in Addiction Studies from Seattle University in 1991.
+President and owner of Healing Paws, Christi received her bachelor's degree in Secondary Education - Psychology and Social Studies from Clemson University in 1979 and her Master's degree in Counseling and certification in Addiction Studies from Seattle University in 1991.
 She received her National Board License in Mental Health in 2000.
-She taught high school for nine years and worked as a drug and alcohol counselor for over two years.
+She taught high school for nine years and worked as a drug and alcohol counselor for more than two years.

 Along with her training in human behavior, Christi has extensive education and training in animal behavior.
-She trained and competed with her dogs in obedience for 15+ years, both in the United States and Canada.
-She continues to educate herself through credentialed organizations whose focus is the human-animal bond.
+She trained and competed with her dogs in obedience for almost two decades, both in the United States and Canada.
+She continues to educate herself through credentialed organizations focused on the human-animal bond.

 Christi develops and conducts workshops and skills training classes for volunteers and professionals wishing to work with their animals in the community.
 She also works with people experiencing debilitating dog fear, helping them to become more comfortable when in the presence of a dog.